m-Py/anticlust/README.md

 <img src="README_files/figure-markdown_github/unnamed-chunk-5-1.png" style="display: block; margin: auto;" />

-This looks rather chaotic, but it is probably what we want: We would expect a strong overlap in all of the plants' characteristics between the three anticlusters.
+This looks rather chaotic, but it is probably what we want: We want a strong overlap in all of the plants' characteristics because the anticlusters should be similar.
 In addition to visually inspecting the anticlustering plots, we probably want to investigate the descriptive statistics of the plants' characteristics by anticluster.
 Ideally, the distribution of plant characteristics should be the same for each anticluster.
-In the following, we find the means and standard deviations of each plant feature by anticluster:
+In the following, we see that the means and standard deviations of the plants' features are very similar:

 | Statistic | Sepal.Length | Sepal.Width | Petal.Length | Petal.Width |  Anticluster|
 |:----------|:-------------|:------------|:-------------|:------------|------------:|